Want to know the secret to employee retention? It all starts with treating your employees like the humans they are.

 Do you treat employees like humans—with their own needs, goals, and personal lives?

-If the answer is yes, and you company policies align with this, then you are going to have some happy and productive workers.
+If the answer is yes, and your company policies align with this, then you are going to have some happy and productive workers.

 If not, then you are going to have some work ahead of you.

-Either way: good luck, happy and retain employees are just a question, or eight, away.
+Either way: good luck, happy and retained employees are just a question, or eight, away.